padiketeku/EarthObservation101-Practicals/Activity-15- Classification Accuracy Assessment.md

 ## Conclusion

 In this activity, we explored image classification accuracy metrics, including producer's and user's accuracies.
 Also, overall accuracy, kappa and F1-score were computed.
 The accuracy estimates showed that the classification model requires improvement.
+This activity marks the end of the unit.
+Thank you for your participation and contributions.
+If you like the unit, please use the end-of-semester survey to leave positive comments.
+Also, constructive comments are welcome to improve the unit.